victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 Surprisingly, linear regression with these new advanced metrics performed *worse* than linear regression with just the difference in Elo Rating.
 This could be because the algorithm is facing "feature overload" and doesn't know how to deal with teams of different profiles beating each other.
 Examining the coefficients sheds some light on this:
 ```
-{'AdjNetRtgdiff': array([ 4.6867032]),
+ {'FTARdiff': array([-1.06699827]),
- 'AstRdiff': array([-0.75097755]),
+ 'TORdiff': array([ 0.12606109]),
- 'FTARdiff': array([-1.13091026]),
+ 'NetRtgdiff': array([ 4.29862192]),
- 'Posdiff': array([-0.77905128]),
+ 'AstRdiff': array([-0.70959121]),
- 'RPdiff': array([ 0.22327253]),
+ 'eFGPdiff': array([-0.4146554]),
- 'SeasonEloDiff': array([ 0.01703936]),
+ 'Posdiff': array([-0.22886451]),
- 'TORdiff': array([ 0.38684909]),
+ 'TPARdiff': array([ 0.07134274]),
- 'TPARdiff': array([ 0.12673679]),
+ 'RPdiff': array([ 0.50623984]),
- 'eFGPdiff': array([-0.64045008])}
+ 'SeasonEloDiff': array([ 5.54647749])}
 ```
-Basically, all of the stats chosen except for TO Rate are advantageous to have a larger number of.
+Basically, all of the stats chosen except for TO Rate are intuitively more advantageous to have a larger number of.
 But, the coefficients from linear regression show that TO rate is positive, but Ast Rate, FTA Rate, TPA Rate, and eFG% are negative.
-This means that the model thinks that a team with a higher TO rate is generally advantageous, and having a lower Ast Rate, FTA Rate, TPA Rate, and eFG% is generally disadvantageous which is not the case.
+This means that the model thinks that a team that turns it over more, and is less adept at passing, shooting, and at attempting free throws when everything else is kept neutral, is actually *better*.
+Anyone who knows anything about basketball knows that this is simply not the case!

 #### Linear Support Vector Regressor (SVR)